 By hosting refugees and teaching students about the challenges that many people face across the globe, students feel like part of a movement that really makes a difference in the world.
 Very importantly, this “radical hospitality” makes a clear statement about the institution’s commitment to compassion, empathy, and awareness and helps shape more positive public narratives and community discourses around refugees and immigrants, something which is especially pertinent and necessary now more than ever.

-Every Campus A Refuge is now spreading, with campuses large and small heeding the call and actively hosting refugees (including Lafayette College, Wake Forest University, Agnes Scott College, Rollins College among others) and more mobilizing to do so (including Princeton, Brandeis, Georgetown etc.).
-The initiative has been recognized at the White House and the Sixth Annual President’s Interfaith and Community Service Campus Challenge Gathering.
+Every Campus A Refuge is now spreading, with campuses large and small heeding the call and actively hosting refugees (including Lafayette College, Wake Forest University, Old Dominion University, Russell Sage College, and Siena College among others) and more mobilizing to do so (including Nevada State College, UMD College Park, Washington State University etc.).
+The initiative has been recognized at the White House, United Nations, and the Sixth Annual President’s Interfaith and Community Service Campus Challenge Gathering.
 It has been featured on NPR’s All Things Considered with Ari Shapiro and WUNC’s The State of Things with Frank Stasio, and in The Washington Post and the State Department Toolkit on how universities can help refugees.
-Most recently, Every Campus A Refuge won the Gulf South Summit’s 2017 Outstanding Service-Learning Collaboration in Higher Education Award.
+Every Campus A Refuge has won the Yousif Badri Civic Engagement International Prize from Ahfad University in Omdurman, Sudan (2021), the Gulf South Summit’s Outstanding Service-Learning Collaboration in Higher Education Award (2017), and The Washington Center’s Higher Education Civic Engagement Award (2017).